-Part III - Assessment of the Federal Republic of Germany's Sustainability Performance
+Part III - Assessment of NRW's Sustainability Performance

 In order to evaluate the sustainability performance of public authority bond issuers, oekom research applies the rating of the country which these form part of.
-In the oekom Country Rating with a rating scale from A+ (excellent) to D- (poor), the Federal Republic of Germany was awarded a score of B- and classified as "Prime".
-This means that the country performed well in terms of sustainability.
-In oekom research's view, the securities issued by the regional and local public authorities of Germany all meet the basic requirements for sustainable investments.
+In the oekom Country Rating with a rating scale from A+ (excellent) to D- (poor), the Federal Republic of Germany was awarded a score of B- and rated "Prime".

-As at 3 February 2017, this rating puts the Federal Republic of Germany in place 14 out of 57 countries rated by oekom research.
+As at 16 January 2018, this rating puts the Federal Republic of Germany in place 22 out of 57 countries rated by oekom research.